30 Best Kids' Halloween Movies with Not-so-Scary Thrills and Chills

 RELATED: 25 Halloween Games for Kids

 What if you accidentally released real monsters into the world while trying to help out a neighbor?
 Based on the popular young adult horror novels by R.L.
 Stine, Goosebumps is a fast-paced supernatural adventure.
-You can even catch Goosebumps 2: Haunted Halloween in theaters this October.

 8. The Witches

-Add some wizard, witches, and a terrifying dose of ‘He Who Shall Not Be Named’ and you have a perfect recipe for a crowd-pleasing, all-ages Halloween movie.
+Add some wizards, witches, and a terrifying dose of ‘He Who Shall Not Be Named’ and you have a perfect recipe for a crowd-pleasing, all-ages Halloween movie.
 Whether your kids have read the Harry Potter books or not, they'll likely love seeing other kids act out their greatest fears and wishes as Harry and friends battle good and bad magic.

-Poor Jack Skellington, the Pumpkin King of Halloween Town, is tired of the same ol'day in and day out.
+Poor Jack Skellington, the Pumpkin King of Halloween Town, is tired of the same ol' day in and day out.
 He decides to switch things up and try Christmas on for size.
 Predictably, it doesn’t quite work out in his favor, but this Tim Burton film is so visually appealing that we could watch him try all day.

 11. The Goonies

-This may not be the most obvious Halloween movie, but this treasure-hunt, pirate-mystery, and coming-of-age adventure has been thrilling kids since the '80s.
+This may not be the most obvious Halloween movie, but this treasure hunt, pirate mystery, and coming-of-age adventure has been thrilling kids since the '80s.

 Despite its dazzling stop-motion animation and bright colors, this movie definitely layers on the "creepy" (and that may be an understatement).
-Coraline is a dark tale that recounts the pitfalls in wishing the grass was always greener.
+Coraline is a dark tale that recounts the pitfalls of wishing the grass was always greener.

 Nothing seems to go right for the Maitlands.
 Not only did they die swerving to miss a dog on the road, but they also seem to be trapped haunting their own house and its new inhabitants.
 Naturally, they call Beetlejuice to help them get their home back.
 This 1988 film may be scarier than you remember, but Beetlejuice’s charm is undeniable.